What Do I Wear?

 Your ties should not compete for attention.
 Solids, or conservation, repeating patterns are best.
 Love stripes?
 A conservative rep pattern usually works.
 Bring more ties than you think you need.
 I recommend five or more.
 Get a good dimple in your tie, it ads a touch of style and confidence.

 Like your ties, your shirts shouldn’t compete for attention.
 Avoid bold colors and prints.
 You won’t go wrong with solids.
 Colored shirts work in today’s workplace (even FBI Special Agents don’t wear white all the time), but keep them muted.
 Make sure your shirts fit as if tailored for you.
 The collars should touch your neck without causing skin to bulge over the collar itself.
-Dan, a Canadian colleague, reminds his clients that just as baggy clothes don’t work, excessively tight clothing won’t bring out your best either.
+Duane, a colleague in Arizona, reminds his clients that just as baggy clothes don’t work, excessively tight clothing won’t bring out your best either.
 The shirt collar should be in great condition, and the shirt should be pressed.
 A tailored or fitted shirt will look best.
 Bring several shirts.

 Women should generally adhere to the men’s suggestions when it comes to prints, colors, and collars.
 If you decide to wear a coat or blazer, make sure it is fitted and doesn’t add bulk.
 Women can get away with more color in a shirt or blouse, but make sure it compliments your skin tone.
 Also, make sure the colors aren’t so bold as to draw attention away from your face.
 Jewelry, if any is worn, should be unassuming.
 I recommend stud earrings.
 If you feel you must wear a necklace, something with structure, such as a single strand of pearls, should be worn.